 On the eve of his execution on May 7th 1916, Michael Mallin’s two-year-old son Joseph was brought to see him in Kilmainham Gaol.
 That night, his father wrote a letter that would change Joseph’s life forever.
-In it he tells family he loves them and asks his little boy to be a priest.
+In it he tells his family that he loves them and asks his little boy to be a priest.

 Funded by Bord Scannán na hÉireann/the Irish Film Board, After ’16 is a creative response by Irish filmmakers to the events of Easter 1916.
 This collection of nine short films is a mixture of live-action, animation and documentary, telling stories from the eve of the Rising all the way to the Troubles in 1970s Northern Ireland and beyond.